Skip to main content

 • Government-issued ID for beneficiary/claimant

-• Notification of Annuitant Death form (F9800) from employer/plan administrator
+• Notification of Annuitant Death form (F9800) from the employer/plan administrator, with the institution name and PPG code

 • Proof of relationship to deceased (if applicable)

-• Letters Testamentary or Administration (if estate is beneficiary)
+• Letters Testamentary or Administration (if the estate is beneficiary, including when no named beneficiary survives)

-• Trust documentation and trustee ID (if trust is beneficiary)
+• Trust documentation and trustee ID (if a trust is beneficiary)

 Expected timelines at TIAA: Varies based on account type and beneficiary elections; TIAA contacts beneficiaries after notification.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-TIAA requires several documents to process a claim, including Certified death certificate, Government-issued ID for beneficiary/claimant, and Notification of Annuitant Death form (F9800) from employer/plan administrator, and additional documentation depending on the account type.
+TIAA requires several documents to process a claim, including Certified death certificate, Government-issued ID for beneficiary/claimant, and Notification of Annuitant Death form (F9800) from the employer/plan administrator, with the institution name and PPG code, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

 If the deceased held multiple TIAA retirement accounts, each may require a separate claim or have different documentation requirements.
-The Death Benefits can confirm which accounts require individual attention and which can be processed together.
+The TIAA Beneficiary Services can confirm which accounts require individual attention and which can be processed together.

 TIAA